 Below you will find the suggested courses for students entering in Fall 2014:

-Wesley Web will be available for registration for all fall courses.
+Wesley Web will be available for registration for all spring courses.
 You may add or drop courses on-line during this time with no restrictions.
-For information regarding summer registration dates, please visit the summer webpage.
+For information regarding J-Term registration dates, please visit the J-Term webpage.

 AN IMPORTANT NOTE: You must be registered before attending class.